ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 1. Open the [VPCs](/vpc-ext/network/vpcs) in the {{site.data.keyword.cloud_notm}}.
 1. Select the **transit VPC** and notice the Address prefixes displayed.
 1. Click **Manage routing tables**
-1. Click on the transit gateway ingress route table
+1. Click on the **tgw-ingress** transit gateway ingress route table

 ### Route Spoke and Transit to the firewall-router
 {: #vpc-transit2-route-spoke-and-transit-to-firewall-router}